 You can watch me asking these questions here at 11 minutes.

-For more information on my campaign & my candidacy, please see here for my page on the Reading & District Labour Website.
+For more information on my campaign & my candidacy, please see here for blog post for the archived page on the Reading & District Labour Website.

 Thanks to the people of Caversham for electing me on May 2nd 2019 and I look forward to working for you.
 See the full results here.